maciejg-git/vue-litewind/src/documentation/pages/notify.md

 })
 ```

+The properties of the `object` argument are:

 - `header`, `text` and `icon` - set content of the notify,
-- `dismissable`, `autoDismissDelay` and `static` - override respective props of `v-notify-container`,
+- `dismissable`, `autoDismissDelay` and `static` - override respective props of `v-notify-container` for current notification,
 - `props` - is an object with the `v-notify` props.
 See reference above.
 - `variant` and `options` - are options that can store any value defined by user.
-For example, those options can be useful to identify notifications when using slots.
+These options can be useful, for example, to identify notifications when using slots.
 See example below (custom notify)

 ###### Hiding notifications